lithograph imagining Patrick Henry's Liberty or Death speech in Richmond, March 23, 1775

 As the newly-elected governor, Henry supported George Rogers Clark when he requested gunpowder to fight the British and the native Americans on the "Northwest" frontier (north of the Ohio River).
 He supported Clark again two years later in 1778, when through secret orders the Virginia government authorized an attack on British forts that ultimately led to the addition of the Northwest to the new United States in Article 2 of the Treaty of Paris in 1783.

-Henry was more rival than partner of Thomas Jefferson, but Jefferson wrote Henry in 1779 when it appeared the British soldiers captured in 1777 at the Battle of Saratoga would be moved from Charlottesville.
+Henry was more rival than partner of Thomas Jefferson.
+Jefferson wrote Henry in 1779 when it appeared the British soldiers captured in 1777 at the Battle of Saratoga would be moved from Charlottesville.

 At the end of his third term in May, 1779, the British (led by Commodore Sir George Collier and Major General Edward Mathew) sailed into the James River and destroyed the "rebel" shipyard at Gosport (Norfolk), as well as supplies and tobacco at Suffolk.
 That led the Virginians to move the capital to Richmond, further inland.
-[When Henry was governor again for two more years, in 1784-86, he lived in Richmond.]
+When Henry was governor again for two more years, in 1784-86, he lived in the new state capital - Richmond.

 After turning over the responsibilities as governor to Thomas Jefferson in 1779, Henry moved west to "Leatherwood" in Henry County, which had been created out of Pittsylvania County in 1776.
-By selling Scotchtown and some western lands (in Botetourt County and Kentucky), he had bought himself a fresh start on the frontier again... though this time he was no longer a failed storekeeper or a newly-famous young lawyer.
+By selling Scotchtown and some western lands (in Botetourt County and Kentucky), he had bought himself a fresh start on the frontier again.
+This time, he was no longer a failed storekeeper or a newly-famous young lawyer.
 Henry held on to his Bedford County land, hoping to find gold.

-Henry came closer to the war when he attended the General Asembly in May, 1781.
+Henry came closer to the war when he attended the General Assembly in May, 1781.
 He went to Charlottesville rather than Richmond to attend the session, since it had been moved inland to avoid the marauding English.
 Banastre Tarleton's raid on Charlottesville chased the legislature further west to Staunton.
-[Reportedly on the flight four famous Virginia leaders had requested supper at a rural cabin.
-The woman of the cabin had rejected three requests for assistance, until she heard Patrick Henry was in the party - at which she decided it was appropriate to assist the travellers, rather than reject them as cowards...]
+Reportedly on the flight four famous Virginia leaders had requested supper at a rural cabin.
+The woman of the cabin had rejected three requests for assistance, until she heard Patrick Henry was in the party - at which she decided it was appropriate to assist the travelers, rather than reject them as cowards.

 Henry was at Leatherwood when Cornwallis was cornered at Yorktown and surrendered on October 19, 1783.